JonTheSkywalker/JonTheSkywalker/README.md

 Fun fact
--🐕I have a dog named Boaz
+- 🐕 I have a dog named Boaz
--🎹currently learning to play the piano.
+- 🎹 Currently learning to play the piano.
--💪Hobbies: volleyball, gym, bouldering, drawing and building thing.
+- 💪 Hobbies: volleyball, gym, bouldering, drawing and building things.